jeffThompson/PhysicalComputing/Week03_Buttons/Demos/03-MultipleButtons.md

 1. Can you add a third button and have it blink the LED three times?
 2. Could you add a second LED as well?
 Can you have one button blink one of the LEDs, the other button blink the other one?
+3. Can you make this into a simple adding machine?
+Using a global `total`, can you have one button add one to that number, the other two, then blink the result?
-3. This [super-helpful list of examples](https://github.com/todbot/circuitpython-tricks#set-up-and-debounce-a-list-of-pins) from Tod Kurt includes a method for debouncing multiple pins.
+4. This [super-helpful list of examples](https://github.com/todbot/circuitpython-tricks#set-up-and-debounce-a-list-of-pins) from Tod Kurt includes a method for debouncing multiple pins.
 Can you try implementing that here?